-Sebastian Scheiffele is an archaeologist and Ph.D. student in the Center.
+Sebastian Scheiffele was an archaeologist and Ph.D. student in the Center.
 His major research interest focuses on the interdependence and coevolution of techno-cultural traits and related cognitive abilities.
-He uses behavioral patterns observable in the archaeological record as proxies for his inferences.
-For his doctoral study, Mr. Scheiffele examines late Middle Stone Age archaeological assemblages from eastern Africa.
+He used behavioral patterns observable in the archaeological record as proxies for his inferences.
+For his doctoral study, Mr. Scheiffele examined late Middle Stone Age archaeological assemblages from eastern Africa.
 He is interested in understanding technological/behavioral dynamics that may have been decisive in the successful adaptation and dispersal of Late Pleistocene Homo sapiens.

 |Under review||Haidle, Miriam Noël, Duilio Garofoli, Sebastian Scheiffele, Regine Stolarczyk.
 Fooling around with a piece of scoria – Inventions, innovations, and their relation to human cultural evolution.
 In Klimscha, Florian et al. (Ed.), Contextualising technical innovations in prehistory.|

 |In preparation||Scheiffele, Sebastian, Miriam Noël Haidle.
 The complexity of making and maintaining fire: cognitive demands and chronological signification (working title).|

 |Scheiffele, Sebastian.
 Die Herstellung von Feuer – Die zugrunde liegende Problem-Lösung-Distanz und kognitive Implikationen.
 Cognitive perspectives in tool behaviour Vol. 4, http://tobias-lib.uni-tuebingen.de.|